 -Avoid interrupting their play as much as possible.
 Bring a potty to them, or their toy to the potty.

 -Don’t be shy about pottying in public.
 Would it be socially acceptable for a little dog to defecate there?
 Then it’s fair game in my opinion.
 Grass, parking lot, sink, drain, toilet, flowerbed, gate post, stream, potty, bush, tree trunk, ocean, etc , I have pottied my kids just about everywhere.
 It doesn’t really matter too much, especially before they’re eating solid foods.
 Do what you’ve got to do.

 -Trust your intuition and the intuition of those around you.
 Did someone just bring up the fact that she’s not wearing a diaper?
 Or ask when the last time she went?
 Or just “get the feeling”?
 Take that as a sign, and potty ASAP!

 -Once your baby trusts that you will give them enough opportunities, you may notice time patterns.
-Like how they’ll poop first thing after waking up in the morning, and then pee every 15 minutes until their next nap.
-And how they will hold it when in-arms or in their carrier, and in bed at night.
-There is actually a chemical that gets released in their brain that signals to slow down elimination functions!
+Like how they’ll poop first thing after waking up in the morning, and also pee every 15 minutes until their next nap.
+And how they will hold it when in-arms or in their carrier.
+Or how they just don’t have to go as often after a certain time.
+There is actually a chemical that gets released in their brain that signals to slow down elimination functions when the sun goes down!
 This is what happens when you dont mess with the natural rhythm of our bodies.